 Management ensures service compliance with laws, regulations and agreements.
-Management implements the policies and procedures of the sponsoring hospital/agency.
+Management implements the policies and procedures of the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS.
 Management develops, revises and implements policies and procedures for the effective operation of the Service.

-- 1.0 Management ensures all reasonable steps are taken to provide for service compliance with applicable federal, provincial and municipal laws/by-laws and regulations. - 1.1 Management receives, reviews and acts upon reports on compliance with federal, provincial and municipal by-laws and regulations including those related to: - quality management - professional standards - risk management (e.g., fire codes, occupational health and safety requirements, informed consent, public health codes, coroner's recommendations, Ministry of Labour) - utilization review - client rights - child protection - protection of personal health information - access to service as per LHIN/MOHLTC directives - 2.0 Management ensures that affiliation agreements between educational institutions and sponsoring hospital/agency are current. - 2.1 In the development of the agreement within the Service, management will collaborate with teaching staff and student placement officers regarding appropriate terms of the agreement. - 2.2 Management regularly negotiates the appropriate placement of students to be accepted in the Service.
+- 1.0 Management ensures all reasonable steps are taken to provide for service compliance with applicable federal, provincial and municipal laws/by-laws and regulations. - 1.1 Management receives, reviews and acts upon reports on compliance with federal, provincial and municipal by-laws and regulations including those related to: - quality management - professional standards - risk management (e.g., fire codes, occupational health and safety requirements, informed consent, public health codes, coroner's recommendations, Ministry of Labour) - utilization review - client rights - child protection - protection of personal health information - access to service as per LHIN/MOHLTC directives - 2.0 Management ensures that affiliation agreements between educational institutions and sponsoring hospital / agency are current. - 2.1 In the development of the agreement within the Service, management will collaborate with teaching staff and student placement officers regarding appropriate terms of the agreement. - 2.2 Management regularly negotiates the appropriate placement of students to be accepted in the Service. - 3.0 Legal authority for contracts or agreements is determined between the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS and management of the Service. - 3.1 The sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS has the right to determine the terms and conditions of written agreements/contracts.

-- 3.0 Legal authority for contracts or agreements is determined between the sponsoring hospital/agency and management of the Service. - 3.1 The sponsoring hospital/agency has the right to determine the terms and conditions of written agreements/contracts. - 4.0 Management ensures that the relevant policies and procedures of the sponsoring hospital/agency are implemented. - 4.1 The relevant policies and procedures of the sponsoring hospital/agency are available to and reviewed annually by all staff and evidence of compliance is documented upon completion. - 4.2 New and revised policies and procedures of the sponsoring hospital/agency are reviewed by all staff and evidence of compliance is documented upon completion. - 5.0 Management is responsible for the development and implementation of operational policies and procedures for the Service. - 5.1 The Service's operational policies are in alignment with those of the sponsoring hospital/agency or the by-laws of the governing body and are specific to the Service. - 5.2 The administrative or management policies and procedures of the sponsoring hospital/agency supercede the policies and procedures of the Service unless otherwise indicated. - 5.3 The operational policies will include, at a minimum, the policies as listed in the Program Standards, Standard Area VI Program Manual. - 5.4 Management reviews policies annually and makes revisions and/or additions as the need arises.
-Staff/volunteer participation will be sought and encouraged. - 5.5 Staff/volunteers review policies and procedures annually and evidence of compliance will be documented upon completion. - 5.6 New and revised service policies and procedures are reviewed by all staff and incorporated into the Policy and Procedure Manual of the Service and evidence of compliance will be documented upon completion.
+- 4.0 Management ensures that the relevant policies and procedures of the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS are implemented. - 4.1 The relevant policies and procedures of the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS are available to all staff and reviewed annually by all staff and evidence of compliance is documented upon completion. - 4.2 New and revised policies and procedures of the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS are reviewed by all staff and evidence of compliance is documented upon completion. - 5.0 Management is responsible for the development and implementation of operational policies and procedures for the Service. - 5.1 The Service's operational policies are in alignment with those of the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS or the by-laws of the governing body and are specific to the Service. - 5.2 The administrative or management policies and procedures of the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS supersede the policies and procedures of the Service unless otherwise indicated. - 5.3 The operational policies must include, at a minimum, the policies as listed in the Program Standards, Standard Area VI Program Manual. - 5.4 Management reviews policies annually and makes revisions and/or additions as the need arises.
+Staff/volunteer participation is sought and encouraged. - 5.5 Staff/volunteer review policies and procedures annually and evidence of compliance is documented upon completion. - 5.6 New and revised service policies and procedures are reviewed by all staff and incorporated into the Policy and Procedure Manual of the Service and evidence of compliance is documented upon completion.